bhargavAtgithub/messymind/README.md

 # messymind
-While embracing messy minds with-in, it is important to stay organized.
+While embracing messy minds with-in, it is important to stay productive.